-Why are these actors smiling, when one is a world renown violinist who has MS and can no longer play, and the other is her psychiatrist struggling to keep her from killing herself?
+Why are these actors smiling in these press pictures, when one is a world-renowned violinist who has MS and can no longer play, and the other is her psychiatrist struggling to keep her from killing herself?
 Because by this time I’d figured out that pictures of people having a good time sold more tickets.

 DUET FOR ONE, a two-hander which playwright Tom Kempinski loosely based on the life of Jacqueline Du Pre, was first produced in London at a Fringe theatre and moved with great success to the West End, where it was named best play in 1980.
 It starred Frances de la Tour, Kempinski’s wife at the time.
 It then went to Broadway with Anne Bancroft and Max von Sydow, directed by William Friedkin, where the NY Times called it a “quick failure.”

 It was revived in a limited run by the Roundabout in NY in 1983 with Jeff Hayden directing his wife, Eva Marie Saint, and Milton Seltzer.
 Jeff pitched this production to us and we were all in, but scheduling complications for Eva Marie made finding a start date impossible.
 We had a theatre machine to feed so decided to go ahead on our own, with Linda Kelsey, who co-stared with Ed Asner on “Lou Grant,” and Allan, directed by veteran TV director Ron Satlof.
 The show opened at the Back Alley in February 1985.